 A graduate of the University of North Carolina-Chapel Hill/PlayMakers Repertory Company Professional Actor Training Program, (MFA) Tim has worked extensively as a professional actor on Broadway and Off-Broadway, at numerous regional theatres, in film, television, national commercials and print work.
 He is a member of Actors’ Equity Association, Screen Actors Guild-American Federation of Television and Radio Artists and the Actors Studio.

 He was in the Broadway companies of High (2011) with Kathleen Turner; Looped (2010) with Valerie Harper, and Oscar Wilde’s Salome (2003) with Al Pacino, Marisa Tomei, Dianne Wiest, and David Strathairn.
 In 2012, he appeared in the Broadway National Tour of High, also with Ms. Turner.
 His Off-Broadway credits include the New York premieres of Edward Albee’s Occupant and Horton Foote’s The Last of the Thorntons (with Estelle Parsons), both at the Signature Theatre.
 He was also in the original Off-Broadway company of Edward Albee’s Pulitzer Prize-winning Three Tall Women (with Marian Seldes).
 Other New York credits include St. Ann's Warehouse, HB Playwrights Foundation, Hypothetical Theatre Company, Voice & Vision and the Actors Studio.
 His regional theatre highlights include premieres of Naomi Iizuka’s Strike-Slip at The Humana Festival of New American Plays/Actors Theatre of Louisville and The Notebook of Trigorin by Tennessee Williams (starring Lynn Redgrave) at Cincinnati Playhouse in the Park.
 He has also worked at The O’Neill National Playwrights Conference, Repertory Theatre of St. Louis, Hartford TheaterWorks, Pioneer Theatre Company, Paper Mill Playhouse, PlayMakers Repertory Company, Great Lakes Theatre Festival, Vermont Stage Company, and Clarence Brown Theatre.
 His feature film credits include Five Years, and his television credits include All My Children and Guiding Light.
 In addition, Tim has appeared in several national network and cable commercials, industrial videos and print ads.

-Most recently, Tim played Drew in the East Coast premiere of The Blameless at Hippodrome Theatre (2019), Shannon in The Night of the Iguana (2016) and Mathias (opposite Estelle Parsons) in My Old Lady (2014) at Palm Beach Dramaworks in West Palm Beach, FL.
-In 2013, Tim played James in Time Stands Still at Hartford TheaterWorks in Hartford, CT.
+Most recently, Tim played Drew in the East Coast premiere of The Blameless at Hippodrome Theatre (2019), Shannon in The Night of the Iguana (2016) and Mathias (opposite Estelle Parsons) in My Old Lady (2014), both at Palm Beach Dramaworks in West Palm Beach, FL.